-BACKGROUND/LEGISEATIVE HISTORY
+BACKGROUND / LEGISLATIVE HISTORY

-The Oakland City Council approved Resolution No. 81855 C.M.S. on March 17, 2009 submitting the Measure C - Oakland Hotel Tax to the electors at the July 21, 2009 special election approving, adopting and levying the additional transient occupancy tax for Measure C. The voters of the City of Oakland approved Measure C in July 2009.
+The Oakland City Council approved Resolution No. 81855 C.M.S. on March 17, 2009 submitting the Measure C - Oakland Hotel Tax to the electors at the July 21, 2009 special election approving, adopting, and levying the additional transient occupancy tax for Measure C. The voters of the City of Oakland approved Measure C in July 2009.

-Measure C increases the transient occupancy tax from 11% to 14%.
+Measure C increases the transient occupancy tax from 11 percent to 14 percent.
 The additional transient occupancy tax is allocated to the following programs as described: